Mello Music Group: 2013–2015

 As of 2014 Oddisee continues to produce for the label, often working closely with artists such as rapper Substantial.
 In early 2014 MMG released the compilation Mandala Vol. 1, Polysonic Flows, which featured a wide variety of their signed artists.

 In January 2014 Virginia artist Rapper Big Pooh signed a two-album deal with the label.
 The first release will be an album produced entirely by Virginia producer Nottz, while the second project will be an EP produced by the label's production roster.
 In February 2014 it was announced that Chicago rapper Open Mike Eagle, who had been named 2013 Rapper of the Year by Impose Magazine, had signed a three-album deal with Mello Music.
 The deal led to the release of his album Dark Comedy several months later.

 Releases for fall 2014 included a new album from Diamond District (Oddisee, Uptown XO and yU the 78er) called March on Washington and a collaboration album between rapper Ras Kass and producer Apollo Brown called Blasphemy.

 Several albums were released in 2015, including Kenn Starr's Square One, the compilation album Persona, Red Pill's Look What This World Did To Us, Open Mike Eagle's A Special Episode Of, Oddisee's The Good Fight, Rapper Big Pooh's Words Paint Pictures (produced by Apollo Brown), L'Orange & Jeremiah Jae's The Night Took Us In Like Family, Georgia Anne Muldrow's A Thoughtiverse Unmarred, Pete Rock's PeteStrumentals 2, L'Orange & Kool Keith's Time?
 Astonishing!, Finale's Odds & Ends, Verbal Kent's Anesthesia, Apollo Brown's Grandeur, Semi Hendrix's (Ras Kass, Jack Splash) Breakfast At Banksy's, Rapper Big Pooh & Nottz's Home Sweet Home and Red Pill's Day Drunk EP.

 In October 2015, veteran rapper Mr. Lif signed to Mello Music Group for an album deal of two new studio albums, plus the reissue of his debut album I Phantom, which was released on November 27, 2015.

 2016–Present: Recent Releases

 In 2016, Mello Music Group released new albums from Mr. Lif, Ugly Heroes, Oddisee, Open Mike Eagle & Paul White, Lando Chill, Kool Keith, L'Orange, Chris Orrick, and Apollo Brown & Skyzoo.

 In 2019, Homeboy Sandman signed to Mello Music Group.

 Distribution

 From the label's inception, releases were distributed by Fat Beats Records.
 In 2015, Mello Music Group switched distribution to the Orchard.
 In 2024, Mello Music Group entered into distribution with Redeye Worldwide.
+In 2026, Mello Music Group changed their distributor to Rostrum Pacific.